 How To Stop Overthinking: Practical Strategies

 In 2025, our lives are more hectic than ever.
 Most people have long shifts at work, long commutes, relationship issues, financial obligations, and so much more.
-There's always something everyday, and you often feel like Sisyphus, trying to get on top of everything but never quite succeeding.
+There's always something every day, and you often feel like Sisyphus, trying to get on top of everything but never quite succeeding.
 With so much going on, it's easy to begin overthinking.
-People fall into a cycle of ruminating and overthinking, often spiraling into a cycle of stress and anxiety which doesn't benefit them in any way, and often makes them even less productive.
-Over time, these repeated negative thoughts lead to feelings of self-doubt, and even reduces their self-esteem.
+People fall into a cycle of ruminating and overthinking, often spiraling into a cycle of stress and anxiety, which doesn't benefit them in any way, and often makes them even less productive.
+Over time, these repeated negative thoughts lead to feelings of self-doubt, and even reduce their self-esteem.
 It's clear that overthinking is just no good.

 Identify Your Triggers

 Overthinking doesn't just happen out of the blue.
 Whether it's worrying excessively or ruminating on the past, it's always brought about by certain situations, thoughts, and feelings.
 The first step to stop overthinking is to identify the negative aspects that trigger this vicious cycle.
 Once identified, you can work on developing healthier ways to respond to these triggers rather than letting them control your thoughts.
-The best way to identify triggers is by keeping a thought journal and recognizing patterns.
+The best way to identify triggers is to keep a thought journal and recognize patterns.

 Keeping a Thought Journal

-- Note the time and date of entry: Start every entry with the date and time.
-Once you have multiple entries, this will make it easier to note if you start worrying or ruminating at certain periods of the day.
+• Note the time and date of entry: Start every entry with the date and time.
+Once you have multiple entries, it will be easier to note when you start worrying or ruminating at certain times of day.

-- Describe what happened: Whether it's a specific thought, situation, or even a person you were with, it's important to describe it in your journal.
-When you look back on the entry later on, you'll have a clear mind and you might gain a new perspective.
+• Describe what happened: Whether it's a specific thought, situation, or even a person you were with, it's important to describe it in your journal.
+When you look back at the entry later, you'll have a clear mind and might gain a new perspective.
 It'll also make it easier for you to identify patterns later on when you compare it with other entries.

-- Identify triggers: As you create more and more entries, you'll begin to notice similarities.
-It'll become easier to point out which specific thoughts or scenarios trigger overthinking in you.
+• Identify triggers: As you create more and more entries, you'll begin to notice similarities.
+It'll become easier to identify which specific thoughts or scenarios trigger your overthinking.

 Recognizing Patterns and Causes